Nabagata/interview-prep/README.md

 ```
 For more details on how to create and use view, please refer
 to [*this*](https://www.geeksforgeeks.org/sql-views/) article.
+For more info on creating SQL Table, visit [How to create an SQL Table](https://blog.geekster.in/how-to-create-sql-table/).

 1.  **What do you mean by foreign key?**\
     A Foreign key is a field which can uniquely identify each row in